4th-ATechnologies/users.storm4.cloud/README.md

 This project allows anybody to send files **securely** to Storm4 users.

-And when I say securely, I mean real security.
+And when we say securely, we mean real security.
 As in, when Alice sends a file to Bob, **there’s nobody else in the entire world who can read the file** except Bob.
 Not even the engineers who maintain the backend servers.
 Not even the development team who writes the code.
 Nobody.
 Nada.

 ### Security